 He has been featured in dozens of major news outlets, including interviews with Katie Couric, NPR, Good Morning America, the PBS NewsHour, CNBC and the BBC, and coverage in The New Yorker, The Wall Street Journal, USA Today, Wired,and The Guardian.

 Powers has been a speaker at such high-profile venues as South By Southwest, the Aspen Festival of Ideas, Google and Facebook.
 Reporting on one of his dynamic presentations, The New York Times called him an “apostle” of the next wave of digital thinking.

 He is the author of the New York Times bestseller, Hamlet’s BlackBerry.
 Widely praised for its insights on the digital future, the book grew out of research he did as a fellow at Harvard’s Shorenstein Center.
 It has been selected as the Common Read at a number of colleges and universities, and published in many other countries and languages, including Chinese, Japanese, Korean, German and Russian.

 Powers is a two-time winner of the National Press Club’s Rowse Award for best American media commentary.
 He has been a resident fellow at the MacDowell Colony, and studied the technology culture of Japan on a fellowship from the Japan Society.

-He spent 2012 as Director of The Crowdwire, a project analyzing the role of social media in the U. S. presidential race.
-In 2014, Powers joined the MIT Media Lab, where’s he developing new tools for social discourse.
+He spent 2012 as Director of The Crowdwire, a project analyzing the social-media response to the U. S. presidential race.
+In 2014, Powers joined the Laboratory for Social Machines at the MIT Media Lab, where he’s developing new social technologies.